ngc7331/apt-mirror-docker/README.md

 ```

 To edit mirror config:
+1. create a file `config.list`
+2. copy the content of `mirror.list` into it and modify it as you want
-1. add a volume when starting the container: `-v /path/to/config.list:/etc/apt/mirror.list:ro`
+3. add a volume when starting the container: `-v /path/to/config.list:/etc/apt/mirror.list:ro`
-2. edit `config.list`